WorldBrain/Memex-Mobile/README.md

 4. Press the "Play" button in the top left

-### Note:
+**Note:**

-Running via `yarn react-native run-ios` successfully starts up an iPhone X simulator running the app, however the share extensions do not work.
-They only seem to work if you do the more long-winded Xcode way outlined above.
+*Running via `yarn react-native run-ios` successfully starts up an iPhone X simulator running the app, however the share extensions do not work.
+They only seem to work if you do the more long-winded Xcode way outlined above.*

+### Set up app reload on source code change

+*Assumes the above steps have been followed and app is currently running in iOS simulator while `yarn start` is running in a terminal.*

+1. In the iOS simulator, press `cmd + D` to open the developer menu
+2. Press "Enable Live Reload"
+3. Change anything in the source code and save and the app should quickly reload with those new changes.

 Troubleshooting
 ===============